Defending champion O'Sullivan cruises into quarters

 "It's the World Championship, these are the tournaments you put everything into," O'Sullivan told BBC Sport.

 "I got going towards the end, which was nice.
-I was pleased with how I played.
+I was pleased with how I played," said O'Sullivan.

 "You use some tournaments as a bit of shooting practice, but there's few you know you're going to get excited for.
 I'm going to give my best for this tournament."

-O'Sullivan warned the qualifier "not to rattle my cage" before the match, to which Vafaei responded by saying snooker's biggest star was "a nice guy when he was asleep".
+O'Sullivan, who reached a record-extending 21st Crucible quarter-final, warned the qualifier "not to rattle my cage" before the match, to which Vafaei responded by saying snooker's biggest star was "a nice guy when he was asleep".

 And there was controversy in only the second frame of the match when Vafaei surprisingly smashed the pack of reds from the break.